 For those who want to take a more natural approach to their cat’s care, diatomaceous earth might seem like a great option.
 Is it worth trying?
 If so, how do you go about using it?
 Check out the information below to learn more.

 The Basics About Diatomaceous Earth

-Diatomaceous earth can be used by anyone who is hoping to prevent or remove a variety of pests, from spiders and bed bugs to fleas and ticks.
-If fleas are affecting your environment or your furry companions, and you want to try a non-toxic product, this might be a smart place to start.
+Diatomaceous earth can be used by just about anyone who is hoping to prevent or remove a variety of pests, from spiders and bed bugs to fleas and ticks.
+If fleas are affecting your environment or your furry companions, and you want to try a non-toxic product, this might be a good place to start.

 If you want to give this product a try, though, it is imperative that you purchase high-quality, 100% food grade diatomaceous earth from a reputable source.

 Want to Give Diatomaceous Earth for Cats a Try?
 Here Are Some Tips